 RedRocketResume is pleased to partner with the career coaches at Job Seekers’ Edge.
-Founding partners Kathryn and Mary have worked with professionals in virtually every industry to help them land better-fit jobs.
+Founder Kathryn Justyn has worked with professionals in virtually every industry to help them land better-fit jobs.
 They bring a compassionate, common-sense approach to career development and job search.

-Kathryn and Mary focus on sourcing and applying for jobs, but they are equally passionate about interviewing skills.
+Kathryn and her team focus on sourcing and applying for jobs, but they are equally passionate about interviewing skills.